What is Sleep Debt and How to Recover From It

 6. Greek Yogurt 🥢

-High in calcium and probiotics, Greek yogurt supports melatonin production and keeps digestion smooth.
+High in calcium and probiotics, Greek yogurt supports melatonin synthesis and aids digestion for better rest.

 7. Kiwi 🥝

-Studies show eating kiwi before bed can help you fall asleep faster and sleep more soundly.
-Plus, it’s packed with antioxidants.
+Studies show that eating kiwi before bed can help you fall asleep faster and improve sleep duration.
+Plus, it’s rich in antioxidants sleep studies on kiwi.

 8. Fatty Fish (Salmon, Tuna) 🐟